equusprobus/equusprobus.github.io/_posts/读书/2021-10-1-On the Shortness of Life.md

 ---
 layout: post
-title: On the Shortness of Life - Lucius Seneca（节选）
+title: On the Shortness of Life - Lucius Seneca
 category: 读书
 tags: Philosophy
 keywords: